How to Select a Reputable Home Contractor

 References – Who can verify your quality, honesty, and reliability?
 May I speak to them directly?

-Certifications & Proof – Can you show proof of licensing, insurance, and a clean criminal record?
+Certifications & Proof – Can you show proof of licensing and insurance?

 Specialization – Have you worked on projects similar to mine in style, size, and budget?